-We are proud and very happy to join this fantastic project in cooperation with WWF.
+We are proud and very happy to be a part of this fantastic project in cooperation with WWF.
 We are a green company that always aim to make the most energy efficient and sustainable solutions.
 Actions speak louder than words and the preservation of this amazing area takes some of the first vital steps in a more sustainable future.